Moxie Manuel

-Mark Garfield "Moxie" Manuel (October 16, 1881 – April 26, 1924), was a professional baseball player who pitched in the Major Leagues from 1905 to 1908.
+Mark Garfield "Moxie" Manuel (October 16, 1881 – April 26, 1924) was an American professional baseball player who pitched in the Major Leagues from 1905 to 1908.

 Biography

 He played for the Washington Senators and Chicago White Sox.
 He was born in Metropolis, Illinois on October 16, 1881, and was Jewish.

 After leaving the major leagues, he played second base for several amateur teams.
 He lived in Pascola and Hayti, Missouri and ran a mercantile business in Pascola.

 He died at St. Joseph's Hospital in Memphis, Tennessee on April 26, 1924.